 Healthcare-Associated Infection Mini-Summit 2021

-This event was supported by an unrestricted medical education grant from Merck to Sepsis Alliance.
+The Healthcare-Associated Infection Mini-Summit is a virtual conference hosted by Sepsis Alliance.
+This event is supported by an unrestricted medical education grant from Merck to Sepsis Alliance.
 All event speakers are participating on a voluntary basis; participation does not indicate a relationship between the speakers and Merck or other Sepsis Alliance supporters.

 Cindy Hou, DO, MA, MBA, FACOI, FACP, FIDSA